 As you may have imagined, you’ll want to discuss any claims activity, too.
 Sometimes, this part of the process feels like showing your parents a report card.
 More than anything, though, it’s a way to gather insight on how best to protect your growing company.
 But after all, it’s the reason you got insurance in the first place.

 Consider what claims you filed this past year.
 Have you taken preventative measures to avoid history repeating itself?
 A major roadblock for startups is simply leaving a broken record on the player—doing things the same unsuccessful way over and over.
 For example if you had a data breach, an insurance carrier will often send in a data forensic expert to identify vulnerabilities and provide direction on how to prevent future attacks.
 Provided you follow these recommendations, you’ll demonstrate to the carrier that you’ve reduced the likelihood of a future claim thereby (hopefully) lessening the impact on next year’s premium.

 During your renewal period is the best time to examine any weak links in your procedures and make appropriate changes to tighten up your inner workings.

 As you move forward to this fourth step, you’ll want to do a little peeking into other company’s overviews.
 How much are your peers paying for business insurance compared to you?
 If the difference is vast, then it’s important to figure out why.

-A broker should be outlining your business plan so that underwriters understand the real risk.
+A broker should be outlining your business plan to underwriters so that they understand the real risk.
+This is one way to deal with risk in business.
 When this doesn’t happen, they may group you into a more risky classification.
-Meaning, you’ll likely be paying a far higher premium than your peers.
+This means that you’ll likely be paying a far higher premium than your peers.